Water and Well Systems in the Mountains

 - Unlike public water supplies, which are regularly monitored, the responsibility for assuring a safe supply of private well water rests solely with the homeowner.
 Regular testing of your well is necessary to determine whether your water is safe to drink.
 You can get it tested at the CSU Soil, Water and Plant Testing lab.
 You can choose to the routine test and/or also test for heavy metals (a good idea if you live near mine tailings).
 The Colorado State Department of Public health also has a water testing lab, and they can also do bacteria and radon tests in addition to the tests available at CSU.

 - Wells used for drinking water should be tested for the presence of coliform bacteria every one to two years.
 The best time to test is after the water clears following spring runoff, Click here to read more information about bacteria in water wells.
-You can get your well tested for bacteria at the Gilpin Public and Environmental Health Department.
+You can get your well tested for bacteria at the Gilpin Public Health Agency.

 - For more information, read the Guide to Well Permits, Water Rights, and Water Administration, or contact the Ground Water Information Desk at (303) 866-3587.